- Share this article on Facebook

 Others are more optimistic, saying that they might have enough work until the end of the year.

-Many post businesses remain busy in commercials, indie film and studio mastering.
+Many post businesses remain busy in such other areas as commercials, indie film and studio mastering.
 But if the strike is prolonged, downsizing will be on the horizon.

 “It’s a sad situation; we are planning how we will respond and how quickly we have to start letting employees go,” one executive said.

 Robert Solomon, the president of Ascent Media Creative Services, a cluster of postproduction video and sound facilities, admitted that his company is “going to be hard-pressed to have to think about letting people go” but has no plans of doing so in the near term.